joshuaeckroth/csci141-website/homework/homework-2.markdown

 Create a program that prints the smallest positive number that is **evenly** divisible by all of the numbers from 1 to 20.

+Note: You can check your answer on the Project Euler site if you make a free account.

 ## Task 2

 Write a program that scores a blackjack hand, repeatedly, until the user types 0.
 In blackjack, a player receives from two to five cards.
 The cards 2 through 10 are scored as 2 through 10 points each.
 The face cards—jack, queen, and king—are scored as 10 points.
 The goal is to come as close to a score of 21 as possible without going over 21.
 Hence, any score over 21 is called "busted."
 The ace can count as either 1 or 11, whichever is better for the user.
 For example, an ace and a 10 can be scored as either 11 or 21.
 Since 21 is a better score, this hand is scored as 21.
 An ace and two 8s can be scored as either 17 or 27.
 Since 27 is a "busted" score, this hand is scored as 17.